nivenly/website/README.md

 The first time you run the command will take a little bit while it downloads some necessities.
 Once it's running, the dev site is available at [localhost:1313](http://localhost:1313/).

-⚠️ Note that Hugo v0.101.0+extended has worked in development but v0.107.x+extended and higher do not.
-Please use v0.101.0+extended for local development. ⚠️

-You should not use Docker to locally work on the Community Docs, only Hugo.

-### Adding a new doc page to the web site
+### Adding a new page to the web site

-Since this site is a Documentation site rather than a blog, using `hugo new` doesn't work quite as expected.
+Due to the choice of theme, using `hugo new` doesn't work quite as expected.
 Instead, we recommend making a new file and including the following header at the top:

 ```
 ---